-Canon 6D versus Panasonic GX9
+Canon 6D vs Panasonic GX9

 The Canon EOS 6D and the Panasonic Lumix DC-GX9 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2018.
 The 6D is a DSLR, while the GX9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and a Four Thirds (GX9) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX9 is considerably smaller (45 percent) than the Canon 6D.
 Moreover, the GX9 is substantially lighter (47 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the GX9 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D) and the Micro Four Thirds Lens Catalog (GX9).
 Mirrorless cameras, such as the GX9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.